Staff at Dundee University have begun 15 days of strikes over management’s failure to rule out compulsory job losses.

-Members of the union voted to back industrial action earlier this month, with Unison, another trade union representing support staff, beginning it’s own ballot.
+Members of the union voted to back industrial action earlier this month, with Unison, another trade union representing support staff, beginning its own ballot.

 Union ‘committed to working with Dundee University’

-But senior insiders say that without a significant reduction is staffing, it would be impossible to reduce the shortfall.
+Senior insiders say that without a significant reduction is staffing, it would be impossible to reduce the shortfall.

 Some fear as many as many as 500 job losses could be confirmed.

-Dundee University UCU branch co-president, Ian Ellis said: “No-one wants to take strike action but throughout this dispute UCU members at the university have shown they’re determined to do whatever it takes to stop the university forcing staff out of their jobs because of mistakes management has made.
+Dundee University UCU branch co-president Ian Ellis said: “No one wants to take strike action but throughout this dispute UCU members at the university have shown they’re determined to do whatever it takes to stop the university forcing staff out of their jobs because of mistakes management has made.”

 He said: “This action, voted for by less than 10% of our staff, will do nothing to help build a more sustainable future for the University.